 If you are planning to live off-campus, please utilize the Off-Campus website to access the apartment search portal, specially designed for UT Austin students to find great leases, roommates and list sublet opportunities.

 Admitted Longhorns can connect with other new Longhorns in the official UT Austin Class of 2026 Facebook group.
 You can also follow @UTOrientation on Instagram, Twitter and Facebook for all New Student Orientation updates and helpful tips from current Longhorns.

 You will need Zoom version 5.6.4 or higher and an official UTexas Zoom account to complete orientation.
 Follow this link to set up Zoom on your mobile device or computer.

 Some students experience trouble when trying to create their UTZoom account.
 If you have a personal account in Zoom, it automatically logs you into your personal account.
 If you encounter this, then you will need to click on your profile in Zoom, scroll down under the "Options" and select "Switch Account" to successfully set your UTZoom.

 This video has information for what incoming students will need to complete their orientation session(s) at The University of Texas at Austin.

 General orientation schedule information for your session is available on the Schedule webpage.
 Any Zoom links you will need to complete orientation will be available to you through Canvas prior to your session.

-NOTE: The 2022 August Orientation schedule can be found here.
+NOTE: The 2023 August Orientation schedule is TBD.
 More details, such as links, can be found on Canvas.

-The 2022 Freshman June and July schedule is AVAILABLE NOW on the UT Orientation app.
+The 2023 Freshman June and July schedule is COMING SOON on the UT Orientation app.
 More info on how to download the app will be emailed to you closer to your orientation session.